Apple fans queue for iPhone 8, 8 Plus in annual tech rite

 Of course, online pre-orders have changed the game, making the queue a demonstration of fandom rather than the quickest route to getting a device from box to hand.
 And this year, fans were torn between Friday's holiday and its return in a month and a half.

-Marcus Barsoum, a 17-year-old high school student who CNET spotted last year, said he was grabbing an 8 Plus so that he could sell it to someone else.
+Back in Sydney, Marcus Barsoum, a 17-year-old high school student whom CNET spotted last year and the year before, said he was grabbing an 8 Plus so that he could sell it to someone else.

-"Man, I just can't wait for this thing to be over," Barsoum said 20 minutes before the door opened.
+"Man, I just can't wait for this thing to be over," Barsoum said 20 minutes before the doors opened.

 Apple Event